 The acquisitions policy is subject to regular review.
 Het Nieuwe Instituut is currently elaborating two new areas of focus: ‘Digital culture and architecture’ and ‘Diversity’.
 These two themes take priority in the pro-active acquisitions policy and also function as stepping stones for exploring more general questions around heritage and collections forming.
-The plan supplements and expands the existing acquisitions policy, Making Choices (2012) and will be ready during the course of 2018.
+The plan supplements and expands the existing acquisitions policy, Making Choices (2012).

 Digital sustainability and born-digital material

 To foster a better understanding of digital architecture, we conducted research into the digitisation of the design process and architectural practice, and what this means for Het Nieuwe Instituut as a collecting and managing institution.
 The Understanding Digital Architecture report is available now and can be downloaded here.

 MVRDV’s Living Archive

 Because the computer is now an indispensable tool in the design process, the National Collection for Dutch Architecture and Urban Planning is increasingly collecting digital archival materials.
 The conference Repositioning Architecture in the Digital included a workshop dedicated to MVRDV’s digital archive: Behind the Screens.
 It discussed a variety of topics relating to digital archives, such as acquisition, management and preservation, accessibility, usability and publishing.

 Migration and Emulation as Strategies for Het Nieuwe Instituut